One of the most popular spots in all of Oregon’s Coast is Natural Bridges. You’ll constantly find pictures of this specific spot on social media.

 Also PLEASE make sure to wear some good hiking shoes that don’t slip.

-Either way, this is the narrow area I was talking about:
+Either way, this is the narrow area of Natural Bridges I was talking about:

 As you can see, I wasn’t kidding when I said it was narrow and dangerous there, which is why I really suggest you either don’t go, or if you do, to use the trees for balance (I did).